google/node-sec-roadmap/chapter-2/synthetic-modules.md

 This proposal has one major drawback: we still have to trust the code generator.
 Pug's code generator looks well structured, but reasoning about all the code produced by a code generator is harder than reasoning about one hand-written module.
-The frozen realms proposal ([spec][frozen realms]) restricts code to a provided API like `vm.runInNewContext` aimed to.
+The [frozen realms][] proposal restricts code to a provided API like `vm.runInNewContext` aimed to.
 If Pug, for example, chose to load its code in a sandbox, then checking just the provided context would give us confidence about what generated code could do.
-In some cases, we might be able to move code generator entirely outside the "trusted computing base" ([definition][TCB]).
+In some cases, we might be able to move code generator outside the [*trusted computing base*][TCB].

 [tagged template literal]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals
 [pug-eval]: https://github.com/pugjs/pug/blob/926f7c720112cac76cfedb003e25e9f43d3a1767/packages/pug/lib/index.js#L261-L263